The Dog Gut-Brain Axis: How Gut Health Shapes Behavior and Mood

 Address the Neurological Pathways Directly

-Calm+ intentionally excludes CBD and melatonin.
-CBD introduces significant regulatory variability and potential interactions with other medications.
+Calming Chews intentionally exclude CBD and melatonin.
+CBD introduces regulatory variability and potential interactions with other medications.
 Melatonin is a sleep-cycle hormone, not a calming agent — using it for anxiety treats a symptom without addressing the underlying biology.
-Calm+ is built around ingredients with a clear, direct mechanism of action on the systems that actually govern anxiety and stress response.
+The formula is built around ingredients with a clear, direct mechanism of action on the systems that govern anxiety and stress response.

-Calm+ is NASC-certified, meaning it meets the quality and safety standards of the National Animal Supplement Council — a meaningful distinction in a supplement category with highly variable quality control.
+Get Joy's Calming Chews are NASC-certified, meaning they meet the quality and safety standards of the National Animal Supplement Council — a meaningful distinction in a supplement category with highly variable quality control.

 What to Expect — A Realistic Timeline